-If necessary, waste can also be discharged directly overboard during flushing using the Y-VALVE.
+If necessary, waste can also be discharged directly overboard using the Y-VALVE.
 The Y-VALVE directs waste effluent either into the holding tank or directly overboard.

 The Y-VALVE is located behind the fuel panel in the engine room.
-The Y-VALVE is normally set to direct waste into the holding tank as shown in the picture to the right.
+The Y-VALVE normally set to direct waste into the holding tank as show in the picture to the right.

 Before changing the setting on the Y-VALVE, open the thru-hull valve located behind the starboard engine below the fuel tank.
 It is marked "WASTE DISCHARGE".
-Failure to open the thru-hull valve before turning the pump on will result in damage to the pumps and valves.